oparamo/oscarparamo/README.md

     - [x] Test push to deploy
 - [ ] Set up workflow
     - [ ] Use grunt to lint project before commits
-    - [ ] Use mocha and write basic tests
     - [ ] Uglify and minify for production
 - [ ] Refactor previous website to nodejs
 - [ ] Finish personal website